-For better or worse, due to my Mom’s work in the entertainment industry, I spent most of my formative years surrounded by some of the World’s Most Beautiful People.
-At least, they were beautiful from an aesthetic point of view.
+Due to my Mom’s work as an international model and actress, I spent most of my formative years surrounded by some of the World’s Most Beautiful People.
 Some, like my Mom, just happened to be beautiful on the inside, too, but that certainly wasn’t the case for everyone.
-Couple my surroundings with my passion for ballet and the level of fitness that ballet requires, along with normal peer pressure to look good, and I developed kind of a skewed perception of myself as compared with others.
+Couple my surroundings with my passion for ballet and the level of fitness that ballet requires, along with normal peer pressure to look good, and I developed kind of a skewed perception of what makes a beautiful body.
 Sure, I had enough self-esteem to get by, but it was tricky territory.
-It most certainly came out in some ways that weren’t entirely healthy.

 With that as the backdrop, I’ve been very intentional with my daughter about the subjects of beauty and self-confidence.
-I’ve very consciously worked to make physical beauty a non-topic in our house.
-When it does come up, as topics always do somehow, I choose my words carefully, not only about her, but also about myself.
-After all, although I’m not a model for magazines, I most certainly am her role model.
+Although I’m not a model for magazines, I most certainly am her role model.
 I’m her Mommy.
-When she sees me look at my face or body in the mirror, I want her to see a woman who accepts every bit of her physical self (or, at least, a woman who is gentle with herself).
+When she sees me look at my face or body in the mirror, I want her to see a woman who accepts every bit of her physical self (or, at least, a woman who’s gentle with herself).

 Awhile back, I wrote about my daughter’s and my first “official” discussion about beauty and its effect on her self-esteem.
 Ever since that day, we’ve openly and often talked about healthy bodies, exercise, and nutrition.
-We read wonderful books about liking ourselves (afflink), and as far as I can tell, she’s growing in self-love and confidence, just as I’d hoped.
+We read wonderful books about liking ourselves (afflink), and as far as I can tell, she’s growing in self-love and confidence.
 Most of all, we’ve discussed inner beauty.
 Focusing on the qualities that contribute to who we are and what we believe is so much more important than how we look.
 That’s what matters, right?
 All the external stuff is fleeting.

 My child has seen me put on makeup and has asked me why I do it.
 I work to keep my answer as low key as possible.
 I’ve never mentioned wanting too look or feel prettier.
 I’ve intentionally divorced it from how I depict self-worth.
 I usually say something along the lines of “I just like to wear it,” or “I’ve worn it since I was young, so it’s habit.”
 Up until today, she acted as if she bought it.

 I should’ve known better.
-Somehow, kids always seem to know when there’s more to the story, even if we don’t overtly say so.
+Kids always seem to know when there’s more to the story.

 As I waited for her to finish her breakfast today, I pulled out my makeup bag at the table and started applying concealer.